tuna-arch/tuna/2_isa.md

 | r6            | 0x7 * WORD_SIZE | General purpose register.                                                               |
 | r7            | 0x8 * WORD_SIZE | General purpose register.                                                               |

 Since registers are just a chunk of RAM, there is no hardware implications for this &mdash; only software implications.
-See [#Booting](#Booting) for details.
+See [#booting](#booting) for details.

 The `FLAGS` register stores information from the output of the last ALU operation: